aquarapid/vitess_examples/vault/vault_for_vttablet_credentials.md

-# Using Vault to store vtgate credentials for authentication
+# Using Vault to store vttablet credentials for authentication to MySQL

-A new feature of Vitess 9.0 is the ability to store and retrieve vtgate credentials, that is the usernames and passwords used by MySQL protocol clients of vtgate, in a HashiCorp Vault server.
+A new feature of Vitess 9.0 is the ability to store and retrieve vttablet credentials, that is the usernames and passwords used by vttablet to connect to backend MySQL instances, in a HashiCorp Vault server.
+Note that this is distinct from the usernames and passwords that you will use to connect via MySQL protocol to Vitess (vtgate).
+We cover that in a separate [document](vault_for_vtgate_credentials.md).
 This document is a brief walkthough on how to use this feature, including sample steps of the setup required on the Vault server side.

+If you have followed the accompanying guide to using Vault to store vtgate credentials, and you already have your Vault server up and running, you can skip the first part of the Vault setup part of this document.
+The only part that differs is the storing of the vttablet to MySQL credentials (`dbcreds_secret.json`) in Vault.

 Note that the Vault configurations in this document are not necessarily recommended for production use.
 You should ensure that